 Business Licenses: Depending on the nature of your business, the State of New York may require that you either obtain a license or permit.
 For more information, see the New York Business Permits Assistance Program website.
 Contact the county clerk and the clerk of the city, town, or village in which the business will operate with questions regarding local licenses or permits.

 11. Foreign Corporations Doing Business in New York

 All corporations organized outside of New York must register with the New York Secretary of State to do business in New York.
 Foreign corporations must appoint the New York Department of State as its registered agent for service of process in the state.
 The Department will accept and forward legal papers on the corporation's behalf if it is sued.
-To register, file an Application for Authority.
+To register, file an Application for Authority (a fillable application is available online).
 The application must be accompanied by an original certificate of good standing or existence, no more than one year old, from the Secretary of State or similar official of the foreign corporation's home state.
-The form may be filed online, or by mail.
 The filing fee is $225.